cloudfoundry-attic/vcap-yeti/README.md

     export VCAP_BVT_ADMIN_USER="admin-user@example.com"
     export VCAP_BVT_ADMIN_USER_PASSWD="admin-password"

+Optional environment variables:

+  Will create organizations with this string - useful for automated clean-up.
+    export VCAP_BVT_ORG_NAMESPACE="jenkins"

 (Admin credentials are only used for creating other users.)

 Run `rake prepare` to create 16 users to be used in parallel specs.